ashenBlade/postgres-dev-helper/README.md

   - `NameData` - string value directly
 - Enum values, which defined using preprocessor (`#define`) are shown as enum values, not integers.

-### Configuration file

-Extension has configuration file - `.vscode/pgsql_hacker_helper.json`.
-Main purpose is to allow to define container elements custom types, i.e. when you are developing a contrib.

-It allows adding information about:

-- Custom array types (with dynamic length evaluation using provided expressions)
-- Pointer types in `List *`, which are not Node-derived
-- HashTable entry types for both `HTAB` and `simplehash`
-- Custom `typedefs.list` files for formatter

-Also there is VS Code settings with generic behavior customization.

-For more info check [configuration file documentation](./docs/configuration.md).

 ### Formatting

 Extension uses `pgindent` for formatting C code.
 It integrates with VS Code extension and available with `Format Document` or `Ctrl + Shift + I` shortcut (or another key binding if overridden).
 Or you can just specify formatter manually using `Format Document With...` - select `PostgreSQL Hacker Helper` in pick up box.